harzav/PPI/README.md

 <h2> Tutorial </h2>

 <p>A detailed description on how to run the proposed method for the PPI predictor and the affinity prediction can be found on the 'Tutorial' folder.
-The datasets used for the generation of the results are contained in the 'Datasets' folder</p>
+The datasets used for the feature calculation are contained in the 'Datasets' folder.
+Examples of generated datasets and datasets used for commands are found in 'example_datasets' folder.</p>

 <h2>Flowchart</h2>